dryror/capstone/README.md

 ### Long Term Ecological Monitoring Application

-LTEMA's purpose is to record field data for BC Parks according to LTEM environmental monitoring protocols.
-The application streamlines the process of collecting ground cover observations.
+LTEMA streamlines the process of collecting ground cover observations for BC Parks and the LTEM environmental monitoring protocols.

 #### Key Features
 - validates input on-site and in real-time